 Similar to stereo and optical flow, prior assumptions about the geometry and motion can be exploited to better handle the challenges of the scene flow problem.
-Vogel et al. [682] and Lv et al. [433] represent the dynamic scene as a collection of rigidly moving planar regions, as shown in Figure 12.2.
-Vogel et al. [682] jointly recover this segmentation while inferring the shape and motion parameters of each region.
+Vogel et al. [692] and Lv et al. [440] represent the dynamic scene as a collection of rigidly moving planar regions, as shown in Figure 12.2.
+Vogel et al. [692] jointly recover this segmentation while inferring the shape and motion parameters of each region.
 They use a discrete optimization framework and incorporate occlusion reasoning as well as other scene priors in the form of spatial regularization of geometry, motion, and segmentation.
 In addition, they reason over multiple frames by constraining the segmentation to remain stable over a temporal window.
 Their experiments show that their view-consistent multi-frame approach significantly improves accuracy for challenging scenarios.
-Using the same representation, Lv et al. [433] focus on an efficient solution to the problem.
+Using the same representation, Lv et al. [440] focus on an efficient solution to the problem.
 They assume a fixed superpixel segmentation and perform optimization in the continuous domain for faster inference.
-Starting from an initialization based on Deep Matching [703], they independently refine the geometry and motion of the scene, and finally perform a global non-linear refinement using the Levenberg-Marquardt algorithm.
+Starting from an initialization based on Deep Matching [714], they independently refine the geometry and motion of the scene, and finally perform a global non-linear refinement using the Levenberg-Marquardt algorithm.

 Figure 12.2: Piecewise Rigidity.
-In Vogel et al. [682] the scene is modeled as a collection of rigidly moving planar segments.
-Figure courtesy of Vogel et al. [682] © 2015 Springer.
+In Vogel et al. [692] the scene is modeled as a collection of rigidly moving planar segments.
+Reprinted by permission from Springer Nature Customer Service Centre GmbH: Springer Nature IJCV, Vogel et al. [692], © 2015.

-Piecewise Rigidity at the Object Level: Menze and Geiger [455] and Behl et al. [36] also follow a slanted plane approach, but in addition to previous methods [682, 433], they model the decomposition of the scene into a small number of independently moving objects and the background.
+Piecewise Rigidity at the Object Level: Menze and Geiger [462] and Behl et al. [36] also follow a slanted plane approach, but in addition to previous methods [692, 440], they model the decomposition of the scene into a small number of independently moving objects and the background.
 By conditioning on a superpixelization, they jointly estimate this decomposition as well as the rigid motion of the objects and the plane parameters of each superpixel in a discrete-continuous Conditional Random Field (CRF).
-Compared to [682, 433], they leverage a more compact representation, by implicitly regularizing over larger distances.
+Compared to [692, 440], they leverage a more compact representation, by implicitly regularizing over larger distances.
 They also present a new scene flow dataset by annotating dynamic scenes from the KITTI raw data collection using detailed 3D CAD models.
-Menze et al. [457] propose an extension of this model where the pose and 3D shape of the objects are inferred in addition to the rigid motion and segmentation.
+Menze et al. [464] propose an extension of this model where the pose and 3D shape of the objects are inferred in addition to the rigid motion and segmentation.
 In particular, they incorporate a deformable 3D active shape model of vehicles into the scene flow approach.